A Limp in the Woods (Day 7)

 An Eastern Easter

-After negotiating a peak called Rocky Mountain--which brought thought of John Denver’s tune--a wide-eyed teenager from Vermont caught us.
+After negotiating a peak called Rocky Mountain--which brought thought of John Denver’s tune--a wide-eyed teenager caught us.
 A boy among men (and women) (and others), Wombat was twelve pounds of cool in a three-pound backpack.
-The home-skooled kid was homeward bound.
+The home-skooled kid from Vermont was homeward bound.
 He started his hike just two days ago, already averaging some twenty-odd miles a day.
 (It gives new meaning to the phrase whizkid).
 This is substantial mileage in AT terms (or in any other).
 He seemed unfazed by the gravity of the undertaking that he was, um, undertaking.

 He didn’t laugh.